-Ipe is tightly grained, with a color reminiscent of mahogany.
-Most ipe has very few knots, making it quite straight and stable.
-This trait, along with its natural resistance to water, makes ipe an ideal choice for decks and outdoor woodworking projects.
+Ipê is tightly grained, with a color reminiscent of mahogany.
+Most ipê has very few knots, making it quite straight and stable.
+This trait, along with its natural resistance to water, makes ipê an ideal choice for decks and outdoor woodworking projects.

 What is Ipê?

-Fastening with Ipe:
+Fastening with Ipê

-Filling Screw Holes:
+Filling Screw Holes

-Since every person's preference will be a little different, experimentation to find a finish that meets your tastes is advisable.
-Be sure that the ipe has had plenty of time to dry properly and acclimatize before applying the finish.
+Tung oil may help maintain the color of the wood over time.
+Protective finishes meant for wooden boats that consist of a combination of tung oil, resins, and mineral spirits might be a good choice as well.
+Since every person's preference will be a little different, experiment until you find a finish that meets your tastes.
+Be sure that the ipê has had plenty of time to dry properly and acclimatize before applying the finish.